UmamaheshMaxwell/node-basic-app/README.md

 # node-basic-app
-A repo fpr basic node concepts
+A repo for basic node concepts